nghin/vacsf.org.dev/_posts/meditations/2016-03-06-Missing-Gods-Grace.md

 <p class="blockquote">For instance, if bitterness, which is actually a state of anger and hatred, is not repented of, one could become defiled by that <u>wrong attitude</u> or spirit and fall short of the grace of God.</p>

 If it is true that an "unrepentant sin" will cause someone to fall from grace, then it is incumbent upon the individual to rid himself of all possibilities of such sins.
 But is it even possible for anyone to rid himself of every trace of this type of sin which causes the falling from grace?

+The author of the excerpted article may argue that this only applies to some sin that the sinner keeps falling into, "unrepentently."
+But the apostle James thinks otherwise, as he wrote in James 2:10:

+<p class="blockquote">For whoever keeps the whole law and yet stumbles at just one point is guilty of breaking all of it.</p>

+Therefore if we take the author's argument to its final conclusion, any sin no matter how little will cause one to break all of God's law, every sin is an "unrepentant action" deserving a falling from God's grace.

 "Wrong attitude" is also too subjective a term to describe a condition that can have such eternal consequences as falling from grace.
 A hyper sensitive person may perceive an emotional state as "wrong," while another person of certain temperament may perceive it as normal in their culture or upbringing.
 Such ambiguous definition cannot be used to define our relationship with God.